-Vivado[®] lab tools insert logic analyzer and virtual I/O cores directly into your design.
-Vivado lab tools also allow you to set trigger conditions to capture application and integrated block port signals in hardware.
+The Vivado[®] Design Suite debug feature inserts logic analyzer and virtual I/O cores directly into your design.
+The Vivado Design Suite debug feature also allows you to set trigger conditions to capture application and integrated block port signals in hardware.
 Captured signals can then be analyzed.
 This feature in the Vivado IDE is used for logic debugging and validation of a design running in Xilinx devices.